 Finite Math 401/402

-This course will explore various applications of mathematics in social, financial, health, environmental, and other fields with emphasis on developing informational, technological, logical, and visual reasoning skills.
+This course will explore various applications of mathematics in the social, finance, health, environmental, ext. fields with emphasis on developing informational, technological, logical, and visual reasoning skills.
 Topics from numeracy, probability and statistics, finance, mathematical modeling with linear, statistical, and exponential functions, and other areas of mathematics will be covered.
+This course will also incorporate hands-on technological experiences with mathematical correlations to real world situations

 Honors Engineering and Robotics Topics